Discipline & E-collar Policies

 We never use physical violence—striking, punching, kicking, etc. If an employee is observed abusing an animal physically, he or she will be fired on the spot.

-Sometimes we have to use our bodies--arms, legs, knees, elbows--to protect our personal space and keep us from being knocked down, scratched, bruised, etc. or to intercede on behalf of a dog.
+Sometimes we have to use our bodies--arms, legs, knees, elbows, hands--to protect our personal space and keep us from being knocked down, scratched, bruised, etc. or to intercede on behalf of a dog.
 We might push a dog back with our foot, bump him with our knee to keep him from jumping on us, or clear him away from a dog.
-We often use a walking stick or pole that extends the reach of our arm and allows us to tap a dog or, say, place a barrier between it and another dog.
-Those sort of things, not striking, kicking punching, or any type of violence.
+We may use our hands to bump a dog and stop it from digging or posturing toward another dog.
+We often use a walking stick or pole that extends the reach of our arm and allows us to tap or poke a dog or, say, place a barrier between it and another dog.
+Those sort of things, not violent striking, kicking, or punching, anything intended to hurt or harm.

 The exception: If, for example, two dogs are fighting or are showing aggressive body language and at risk of fighting which could lead to injury to a dog or staff member.
 If no other methods have worked to prevent or stop the altercation, we have no choice to do whatever we must to prevent or minimize the risk of injury or death.
 Because of how we screen new guests and manage the behavior of our pack, this is extremely rare.

 Voices, Energies, and Bodies

 A person always has his or her voice, energy, and body to use as tools to correct inappropriate behavior.
 This is our primary tool for discipline.
 We will say, “No!,” clap our hands, stomp our feet, perhaps use a finger or thumb to give a poke to redirect his or her attention to us and away from the behavior.
 We might slap a rolled-up newspaper on a counter, rap on a wall or door, etc. The main idea is to, without causing physical or mental harm, show the dog he or she is doing the wrong thing.